 Polar vortex to bring southern Quebec its coldest temperatures of season so far

-MONTREAL — After a rather cloudy but mild stretch of weather this December, southern Quebec will finally be seeing some sun.
-But there is a catch — it comes along with the coldest air of the season so far, thanks to the polar vortex.
+After a rather cloudy but mild stretch of weather this December, southern Quebec will finally be seeing some sun.
+But there is a catch -- it comes along with the coldest air of the season so far, thanks to the polar vortex.

 The polar vortex -- that expanse of bitterly cold air usually concentrated around the North Pole -- is sinking south.